magma1447/greasemonkey-geocaching-projectgc/README.md

 * Autodecrypt hints.

 Planned features:
-* Remove from VGPS (and indicate if it's in the VGPS or not).
 * If unread message exists at Project-GC.com, show so at Geocaching.com.
 * If unread news exists at Project-GC.com, show so at Geocaching.com.